camunda/camunda-docs-manual/content/update/rolling-upgrade.md

 The following steps need to be done for each node or group of nodes.

 Grouping nodes makes the upgrade process faster, at the expense that fewer nodes are intermittently available to process requests.
 An approach could be that 33% of the nodes are upgraded in parallel.
-In this case 66% of the nodes are available to process the requests and 33% are off line during the upgrade.
+In this case 66% of the nodes are available to process the requests and 33% are offline during the upgrade.

 ### 2.1 Isolation